 Row B represent the past.
-Cards 8, 9 and 10 represent the more distant past, while 12, 13 and 14 the more recent past.
+Cards 8, 9 and 10 represent the more distant past, while 12, 13 and 14 represent the recent past.

-Row C represent the future, how things will evolve in the next three weeks or three months (something you should establish with the querent/client before the reading).
+Row C represent the future, how things will evolve in the next three weeks or three months (something that should be established before the reading).

-Column 4 (IV), respectively cards 4, 11 and 18 from the central vertical column represent what the querent/client is really interested or concerned about, they represent the main focus of the querent/client.
-Card 4 represent he current situation, card 11 the root of her/his problem and card 18 the outcome according to the current curse of the events.
+Card 4 represents the current situation, card 11 the root of the problem and card 18 the possible outcome according to the current curse of the events.

 I have to mention that this is a slightly modified layout, an altered version of the original spread.

-Begin with the Column 4 (IV), then read the rows in order, A, B and C from left to right.
+Begin with the Column 4, then read the rows in order, A, B and C from left to right.

 Also, you can analyse each column separately.
 The card from the Row A represents the current situation, the card from the Row B represents the origin of the issue, and the card from the Row C represent the future development of the issue in question.

-Alternatively, you can use this spread to predict events in the next week (7 days).
+Alternatively, someone can use this spread to predict events in the next week (seven days).

-In that case, you should perform the reading Sunday morning when the Sun is rising.
+In that case, you should perform the reading on Friday evening for the next week or Sunday morning.

-The card from the first column (I) represent Sunday, the card from the second column (II) represent Monday, the card from the third column (III) represent Tuesday and so on.
+The card from the first column represents Sunday – the first day of the week, the card from the second column represents Monday, the card from the third column represent Tuesday and so on.

 Just like in the previous example, for each day the card from the Row A represents the current situation, the card from the Row B represents the origin (or the source) of the issue, and the card from the Row C represent the outcome.